Phoenix F.C. Navan Road

 Phoenix F.C. is a football club from Fingal in Dublin, Ireland.
-The club competes in the Athletic Union League (association football).
-Phoenix plays at a football complex in Scribblestown.
+The club's senior men's team competes in the Leinster Senior League.
+Phoenix was formed after the amalgamation of Ashtown Villa and Kinvara Ards in 2006 and play at a football complex in Scribblestown.
 Former players at the club have included ex-Bohemian F.C. player Marc Hughes, ex-Shamrock Rovers player Marc Kenny, and Ciarán O'Donoghue.